-My all-time favorite quote from St. Clement of Rome is from his first letter to the Corinthians:
+My favorite quote from St. Clement of Rome is from his first letter to the Corinthians:

 "Similarly we also, who by His will have been called in Christ Jesus, are not justified by ourselves, or our own wisdom or understanding or godliness, nor by such deeds as we have done in holiness of heart, but by that faith through which Almighty God has justified all men since the beginning of time.
-Glory be to Him, forever and ever, Amen." - (Letter to the Corinthians, par.
-32) [Fitting that in the Roman Church in those days, the TEACHING of the Epistle to the Romans was still at work!]
+Glory be to Him, forever and ever, Amen." - St. Clement of Rome (Letter to the Corinthians, par.
+32)